What will it Cost?

 About Festival Catering

 The yacht club has it’s own restaurant which will be open on both days until 2000 and the upstairs bar will also be available.
-In addition there will be diver-friendly fast food from a False Bay Underwater Club pop-up stand.
+In addition there will be diver-friendly fast food stalls and trucks to keep the dive munchies at bay and ensure you are well hydrated.

 General Info on Diving in Cape Town